Emma Comes in From the Cold - Cover

 Chapter 12

-When the Marshalls met with Principal Jessup, Stuart told me afterward that Gerry went on the attack before the principal even finished greeting them.
+When the Marshalls met with Principal Jessup, Stuart told me afterward that they had insisted that a school board member and the school’s solicitor be present at the meeting.
+He told me how Gerry went on the attack before the principal even finished greeting them.

 “Gerry asked Jessup,” Stuart said to me, “how he dared to ignore the State Department letter about Program participation.
 Jessup said he hadn’t been aware of that letter until Sam had mentioned it on the school’s stage.
 So Gerry showed him a copy; it clearly stated that U.K. national students were not to be selected to participate in the Program.
 The letter was dated in August and with it there was a postal receipt from Sam’s school showing it had been delivered.
 Jessup told us that he had asked the Program person about why she ignored the State Department letter.

-“Apparently the National Program Office thinks that they can ignore international agreements, because from what Jessup said that he was told by the school’s Program representative, the U.S. State Department has no authority over the Program.
+“Apparently the Office of Social Awareness thinks that they can ignore international agreements, because from what Jessup said that he was told by the school’s Program representative, the U.S. State Department has no authority over the Program.
 So that’s one issue that Dad’s going to have to clear up, and right damned quickly too.
+But I needed to set these gits straight.

 “So where does this leave Sam now?”
 I asked.

 Stuart answered, “Where she was before, but now the kids think she’s a hero for resisting the way she did.
-Jessup also admitted to us, when we pressed him, that he had contacted the school district’s lawyer who told him that Sam was correct; if a staff member tried to forcibly strip a student, it would be a felony.
+The school district’s solicitor also admitted to us that Sam was correct; if a staff member tried to forcibly strip a student, it would be a felony, and she had informed Jessup of that fact after Sam’s assembly when he had contacted her for advice.
 So all the pupils in her school now know that they can’t be forced to be in the Program, thanks to Sam.
 I’m impressed at how strongly she stood up to the school officials.”

 “Sam’s a courageous girl,” I agreed.
 “Andrew told me she’s now known as that ‘clothed Program girl.’
 Everyone in the school knows her and saw what she did on the school’s stage.
 She’s been having loads of fun with the idea of a textile Program too, using it to ridicule the whole idea of the Program.
 She did some wild things, too, until the teachers twigged to her game.”